AI/ML Literature in Accounting

 Liu, M. (2022).
 Assessing human information processing in lending decisions: A machine learning approach.
 Journal of Accounting Research, 60(2), 607-651.

-Gu, Y., Vasarhelyi, M., and Zhang, C. (2023).
+Gu, Y., Vasarhelyi, M., and Zhang, C. (2024).
 Going Concern Opinions (GCOs) Are Noisy and Biased – How Can We Improve Them?
 Working paper.
+Presented at the 2023 PCAOB Conference.

 Empirical work that studies the impact of AI/ML adoption

 Anantharaman.
-D., Rozario, A., & Zhang, C. A. (2022).
-The Effect of Artificial Intelligence on Financial Reporting Quality.
-Working Paper
+D., Rozario, A., and Zhang, C. A. (2024).
+Artificial Intelligence and Financial Reporting Quality.
+Working Paper.
+Presented at the 2022 PCAOB Conference.

 Qualitative studies regarding AI/ML adoption

-Estep, C., Griffith, E. E., & MacKenzie, N. L. (2023).
+Estep, C., Griffith, E. E., and MacKenzie, N. L. (2023).
 How do financial executives respond to the use of artificial intelligence in financial reporting and auditing?.
 Review of Accounting Studies, 1-34.

 Explainable AI